All Episodes

 Happy Wednesday.

-But I'm still kind of concerned with our talk about thirty round magazines and people pretending like an AR fifteen was used at the school when it was two nine millimeter pistols and uh one with a six hour and with the clock and kind of Oh well now Frank, you're sounding like one of these scary people who knows the difference between one scary freaky looking gun and another scary freaky looking gun.
+But I'm still kind of concerned with our talk about 30-round magazines and people pretending like an AR-15 was used at the school when it was two 9-millimeter pistols and one with a SIG tower, one with a Glock.

-If you're on the right side of these issues, like Piers Morgan and uh the liberal guys, you you use the words assault rifle, assault weapon, semi-automatic, automatic, completely interchangeably.
+If you're on the right side of these issues, like Piers Morgan and the Liberal guys, you use the words assault rifle, assault weapon, semi-automatic, automatic, completely interchangeably.

 It doesn't matter.

-It's just the it's just the uh semi assault automatic weapon rifle is just uh we want to ban all of them.
+It's just the semi-assault automatic weapon rifle is just, we want to ban all of them.

 Anything that looks kind of scary and metal, let's just get rid of the whole lot.